vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 not about yourself.

-Labeling is more high-effort than mirroring: rather than just using short-term memory to remember and pick words fromm the last sentence, you need to listen to the entirety of what the other person is saying (as well as tone of voice and nonverbal cues where applicable) and summarize it.
+Labeling is more high-effort than mirroring: rather than just using short-term memory to remember and pick words from the last sentence, you need to listen to the entirety of what the other person is saying (as well as tone of voice and nonverbal cues where applicable) and summarize it.
 But it's also more high-reward, because it shows a